pravsemilo/swift-notes/swift.org/About_Swift.md

 * [Swift Package Manager](https://swift.org/package-manager/) - For distributing and building Swift source code.
 * [XCode Playground Support](https://swift.org/lldb/#xcode-playground-support) - Enable playgrounds in XCode.
 # Platform Support
+* Swift is now free to be ported across a wide range of platforms, devices and use cases.
 * Provide source compatibility for Swift across all platforms.
-* Provide portable implementations of fundamental Apple frameworks without dependencies on the Objective-C runtime.
+* Swift core libraries project aims to provide portable implementations of fundamental Apple frameworks without dependencies on the Objective-C runtime.
 # References
 * https://swift.org/about/